-I n a close-out meeting with the Owner, the concrete contractor was surprised by a demand for a reduction in payment based on form leakage.
-The Owners believed they paid for tight forms with no leakage, and the forms had indeed leaked.
-They cited Section 6.1.2 of ACI 318-11, “Building Code Requirements for Structural Concrete,” which states: “Forms shall be substantial and sufficiently tight to prevent leakage of mortar.”
-The Commentary for that section of ACI 318 refers to ACI 347 “Guide to Formwork for Concrete.”
+A concrete contractor recently had a close-out meeting with the Owner and Construction Manager, and was be surprised by the demand for a reduction in payment based on form leakage.
+The formed surfaces were acceptable as structural concrete.
+But the owners believed they paid for tight forms with no leakage, and the forms had indeed leaked.
+To strengthen their belief that no leakage should be expected, they cited Section 6.1.2 of ACI 318-11, “Building Code Requirements for Structural Concrete,” which states: “Forms shall be substantial and sufficiently tight to prevent leakage of mortar”.
+The Commentary for that section of ACI 318 refers to ACI 347 “Guide to Formwork for Concrete”.

 What does ACI 347 say?

 Chapter 5 in ACI 347-04 does state that: